MX-80: After Ralph

 After their relationship with Ralph Records ended, MX-80 dropped the "Sound" from its moniker and was allegedly plagued by legal problems (the details of which were never made clear).
 In 1984, the band returned with a two-drummer format with the addition of Marc Weinstein (ex-Mutants).
 The following year guitarist Jim Hrabetin (also ex-Mutants) joined.
 In 1986, the band released a cassette recording, Existential Lover (Quadruped).
 In 1990, the band combined previously released TV and movie themes with "furiously thrashed original material," for the album, Das Love Boat (a&r/ENT), perhaps the only instrumental recording to get a Parental Advisory).

 In 1994, the band performed at Steve Albini's baseball-themed ’PineTar .406’ concert in Chicago and the following year, MX-80 released their gloomiest recording, I’ve Seen Enough (Atavistic).
 Produced by and featuring David Immerglück (Camper Van Beethoven/Monks of Doom/Counting Crows), the album was dismissed by critics as “dull, slow shit … like some bland off-brand ginger ale."
 It was followed by a live recording of a Chicago concert, Always Leave ‘Em Wanting Less (Atavistic, 1997).
 In 2002, the band unearthed some live tapes from the 1970s resulting in the Gulcher release, Live at the Library.

 In 2005, the band recorded and released We’re an American Band (Family Vineyard), featuring an oblique take on the Grand Funk Railroad title track.
 Forced Exposure called the album “both hilariously depressing and morosely upbeat … a masterwork that mixes Satan, Howard Hughes and current theories on brain transplants."
 In 2006, long-time drummer Dave Mahoney died.

 In 2019, Steve Albini and long-time collaborator Peter Conheim each contributed essays to a major career overview of MX-80 Sound and its offshoots on the online "culture zine", by NWR.
 Their short film for Ralph Records, Why Are We Here? received a full digital restoration, and newly-unearthed video footage of the group close to its formation in the mid-1970s was debuted.

 Bruce Anderson died in January 2022.
+In 2023, the band released Better Than Life, an album mixed by Steve Albini and Taylor Hales that was billed as their final studio album.